From global policies to local action

 GNWP bridges the gap between global policies on women’s rights and peace and security and local action.
 We take a full-cycle implementation approach, meaning we work with stakeholders at all levels and stages to build more equal, resilient and peaceful communities.

-To date, GNWP has worked with civil society groups and governments in Armenia, Afghanistan, Azerbaijan, Bangladesh, Burundi, Chad, Colombia, Democratic Republic of Congo, Georgia, Guatemala, Indonesia, Iraq, Japan, Jordan, Nepal, Kenya, Lebanon, Liberia, Philippines, Sierra Leone, South Korea, South Sudan, Uganda, and Ukraine to support development, implementation, and monitoring of WPS resolutions.
+To date, GNWP has worked with civil society groups and governments in Armenia, Afghanistan, Azerbaijan, Bangladesh, Burundi, Chad, Colombia, Democratic Republic of Congo, Georgia, Guatemala, Indonesia, Iraq, Japan, Jordan, Nepal, Nigeria Kenya, Lebanon, Liberia, Moldova, Philippines, Serbia, Sierra Leone, South Korea, South Sudan, Uganda, and Ukraine to support development, implementation, and monitoring of WPS resolutions.